Chronic Pain Treatment

-Besides adapting and learning new ways to move during tissue healing, one can also learn a "fear" of movements (see related articles later- tissue adaptation).
-Although pain is a "stressor", so is "fear" and this will also initiate the human stress response.
-This very process can then reinforce the link between certain movements and pain.
-Such a situation does not mean that the pain is imaginary either and is likely to increase the chances of longer-term unresolved trauma, including chronic pain.
-Constant initiation of the human stress response also impacts many bodily systems over time, affecting everything from sleep to the reproductive system (see related articles later- human stress response articles 1 to 3).
-Chronic pain can often negatively impact physical and psychological well-being, though it can impact far more aspects of life.
-Hence, treatment for Chronic Pain needs to look at a wide variety of factors, not just the physical pain or viewing the pain as imaginary, even if the processing or thought of pain happens in the brain (imagined per se).
+Besides adapting and learning new ways to move during soft tissue repair, one can also learn to avoid certain movements due to "fear" of pain (see related articles later about tissue adaptation).
+Although pain is a "stressor", so is "fear", which will also initiate the human stress response.
+This very process can then reinforce the link between specific movements and pain.
+Such a situation does not mean that the pain is imaginary either and is likely to increase the chances of longer-term unresolved trauma, including chronic pain situations.
+There are many types of "Stressor" in cases of chronic pain, and so there can be a combined and cumulative impact on our perception of pain in cases of persistent pain, especially longer-term cases.
+Stressors are hugely relevant as they can lead to the continual initiation of the human stress response, affecting every bodily system and our overall perception of pain.

 "Stressors", hormones, sleep and pain perception